 Students may repeat a course for credit when grades of "D", "F", or "WF" have been earned.
 When the course is repeated for credit, both grades will appear on the student's transcript, but only the repeated grade will be calculated in the cumulative GPA.
 In no case, if a course is repeated, will credit toward a degree be given twice for the same class.
 The student must fill out the appropriate paperwork in the Registrar's Office for removing the original grade.
 No more than 24 credit hours can be repeated for credit.
-The repeated class must be taken in the same format as the original format (repeat an intensive course with an intensive course, etc.) or with an equivalent course in the traditional format.
+The repeated class must be taken in the same format as the original format or with an equivalent course in the traditional format.